 Someone who is a 32G cup size can fit a 34F, 36E, 38D, 40C, etc. The only difference is the length of the band.
 The higher the band size the longer it will be in length.
 This is very important to know if the store is out of your size you can turn to your sister size.
 For example: if you need a 34F and the store you shop at is currently out of stock, try the 32G.
 You may only need to get a bra extender if the band is slightly too tight.

-If you need additional assistance or to schedule a free Skype bra fitting consultation with a Lingerie Specialist, please feel free to email us at email@example.com.
+If you need additional assistance or to schedule a Bra Fit Consultation with a Certified Bra Fit Expect and an Intimate Lingerie Stylist, please feel free to email us at email@example.com.